yincongcyincong/MuseBot/static/doc/slack.md

 # ✨ Slack Bot

 This project is a cross-platform chatbot powered by the **LLM**, supporting **Slack**.
-It comes with a variety of built-in commands, including image and video generation, balance checking, conversation clearing, and more.
+It comes with a variety of built-in commands, including image and video generation, conversation clearing, and more.

 ## 🚀 Starting in Slack Mode